webforj/webforj-documentation/docs/components/navigator.md

 To ensure an optimal user experience when using the `Navigator` component, consider the following best practices:

-- **Understand Dataset**: Before integrating a `Navigator` component into your app, thoroughly understand the data browsing requirements of your users.
+- **Understand dataset**: Before integrating a `Navigator` component into your app, thoroughly understand the data browsing requirements of your users.
 Consider factors such as the size of the dataset, typical user interactions, and preferred navigation patterns.

-- **Choose Appropriate Layout**: Select a layout for the `Navigator` component that aligns with the user experience goals and available screen real estate.
+- **Choose appropriate layout**: Select a layout for the `Navigator` component that aligns with the user experience goals and available screen real estate.

-- **Customize Text and Tooltips**: Customize the text and tooltips of the `Navigator` component to match the language and terminology used in your app.
+- **Customize text and tooltips**: Customize the text and tooltips of the `Navigator` component to match the language and terminology used in your app.
 Provide descriptive labels and helpful hints to assist users in navigating the dataset effectively.